 - Read Print – hosts thousands of free e-books and poems, many of which are suitable for children.

 If you are a member you can borrow not only e-books and audio books but newspapers, magazines and more recently comics and graphic novels for free from your local public library.
 It is a quick and easy process and you can download to a PC, Mac, smartphone, eReader or MP3 player, and the great thing is that there are no overdue charges as digital books automatically expire at the end of the loan period.
-Please note, however, that due to Amazon’s restrictions the Kindle is not compatible with public library programmes here in the UK.
+Please note, however, that due to Amazon’s restrictions the Kindle is not compatible with most public library programmes here in the UK.

 Unfortunately institutions cannot become public library members as the service is intended for personal use only, but that should not stop school librarians encouraging individual pupils to register because there are great advantages to be had.
 Sarah Pavey, when she was librarian at Box Hill School in Surrey, paved the way by successfully encouraging all 400 pupils at her school to join Surrey County Council’s virtual library as part of her e-revolution programme.
 What a great way to support our public libraries in this time of cut -backs and closures!
 Public libraries also stock a wide range of useful online information/ homework/ reference resources that pupils can access from home such as the Encyclopedia Britannica and World Book – the annual subscriptions for which not many Prep School libraries can afford!